-Everett man arrested after failing to appear at sentencing for 1980s blaze that killed firefighter
+Man who skipped sentencing in 80s fatal arson arrested

-An Everett man who failed to appear for sentencing Friday after pleading guilty to a fatal 1987 Everett Community College fire has been arrested.
+EVERETT, Wash.
+(AP) — An Everett man who failed to appear for sentencing Friday after pleading guilty to the fatal 1987 Everett Community College fire has been arrested.

 Everett police say the Snohomish County Violent Offender Task Force arrested Nash around 10 a.m.
 Saturday, The Daily Herald reported.

-The arsonist’s identity remained a mystery until authorities said Nash confessed in a 2017 interrogation.
+The arsonist’s identity remained a mystery until Nash reluctantly confessed in a 2017 interrogation.
 Now 47, Nash pleaded guilty to murder in March in a deal that called for 3½ years in prison, taking into account his age at the time.

 Nash has spent much of his life behind bars.
 He has been convicted of over a dozen felonies as an adult, mainly for drug and property crimes, as well as dozens of misdemeanors.